Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 If you’re all about presentation and flavor, Kashmiri chilli powder is your new best friend.
 Its mild heat and stunning red hue make it a rockstar in dishes like:

-• Indian Curries: Ever wondered how butter chicken or rogan josh gets that gorgeous red glow?
-Yep, it’s Kashmiri chilli powder.
-It adds depth without sending your spice meter into overdrive.
+• Indian Curries: Wondering how butter chicken or rogan josh gets that gorgeous red glow?
+Kashmiri chilli powder is the magic ingredient, adding depth without overwhelming heat.

-• Tandoori Magic: Mix it into marinades for tandoori chicken or paneer—it’s the secret to that signature reddish tint. for a step-by-step guide.
+• Tandoori Dishes: Blend it into marinades for tandoori chicken or paneer to achieve that signature reddish tint.
+It brings both color and character to the plate.

 • Garnish Game: Sprinkle Kashmiri chilli powder over chaats, raita, or even roasted veggies for a pop of color and a gentle kick.